Gazelle79/BowlingScore/README.md

 SUMMARY
 -------
 A small java application that calculates a bowling score based on an input file.
-When data is read in, a score is calculated based on each frame.
-The score is written to a text file.
+A score is calculated based on each frame, then written to a text file.

 __BowlingScore doesn't accept arguments.__